You are currently viewing 30 Health Lessons Modern Society Can Learn from Farming Communities

 Physically Active Women

-Daily activity likely supported muscular endurance.
+Daily physical activity likely supported muscular endurance and cardiovascular health.

 Responsible Note:

-15. Community-Based Care
+Community-Based Care

 VI.
 Herbal Literacy

-Herbs were supportive, not miracle cures.
+Herbs were supportive tools—not miracle cures.

 VII.
 Community Joy & Sleep Hygiene